Identification of Child Penalties: Biases in TD due to Normalization

 \subsection{A Bias-Bounding Exercise}

-I now quantify the bias in the conventional estimator using a bias-correction approach that assumes fathers' effects are known.
-Under a plausible range of fathers' effects, empirical results suggest substantial bias for earlier treatment groups, with the conventional estimator understating child penalties.
+Theorem \ref{thm:cp_iden_res} shows the conventional target is not identified when parallel trends are violated, and Section \ref{sec:did_violation} argues that they are violated, mainly for early treatment groups (20-25) when compared to later treatment groups (30+).
+A question remains how large the resulting biases are.
+I now develop a bias-bounding exercise for the conventional estimator, building on a bias-correction approach that assumes fathers' effects are known.
+Under a plausible range of fathers' effects, empirical results suggest substantial bias for earlier treatment groups, 24-51\%, with the conventional estimator understating child penalties.
 For later treatment groups, the exercise provides no evidence of bias.

-\iparagraph{3.3.1.
-Theory} I begin by outlining intuitively how an assumption on fathers' effects enables bias-correction to recover mothers' effects.
-First, if fathers' normalized effects are known, this identifies their counterfactual APO.
-Second, this in turn identifies the parallel trends violation $\gamma_\mathrm{PT}$ for fathers.
-Third, under NTD (Assumption~\ref{A.ntd_pt}), the ratio of counterfactual APO to parallel trends violation is equal across genders.
-Finally, one can use the identified ratio for fathers to adjust the biased DID estimator ($\delta_{\mathrm{APO}}$) of mothers to recover their true counterfactual APO.

-Since observed earnings identify APO under realized treatment, an assumption on fathers' normalized effects $\theta(m,d,a)$ is equivalent to an assumption on their counterfactual APO.
-The following result formalizes this bias-correction approach to identify the conventional causal estimand, the gender gap in normalized effects.
+\paragraph{Theory.} The following result formalizes a bias-correction approach to identify the conventional causal estimand, the gender gap in normalized effects.